Address: Autódromo Miguel E. Abed, Federal Puebla Tehuacán, San Juan, Amozoc de Mota, Puebla, Mexico

 The track is located next to Highway 150 and a short distance from Highway 150D on the outskirts of Amozoc de Mota, east of Puebla city.

-Find the best hotel and flight deals near to Puebla:
+Find the best hotel and room deals near to Puebla: